-This paper investigates the scope of the unit value problem in household level expenditure survey data.
+This paper investigates the scope of the unit value problem in household level expenditure data.
+Specifically, to what extent do unit values and prices coincide.
 I test whether self-reported prices vary with covariates thought to be important in household demand behavior.
-The paper then measures expenditure elasticity of quality for 196 different food aggregates.
-Approximately half of the expenditure elasticities estimated are significantly different from zero.
+In addition, I measure the expenditure elasticity of quality for 196 distinct food aggregates.
+Approximately half of the expenditure elasticities estimated are significantly different from zero, suggesting that unit values and prices do not coincide in most cases.
 Finally, a generalization of the standard quality demand regression is proposed, in which the expenditure elasticity of quality is allowed to vary over the range of total food expenditure.
-Some food aggregates display significant nonlinearities.
+Some food aggregates display significant nonlinearities, providing further evidence of the difference between prices and unit values.